advance100/doc_webpack/code-splitting.md

 require(dependencies, callback)
 ```

-When called all `dependencies` are loaded and the `callback` is called with the exports of the loaded `dependencies`.
+When called, all `dependencies` are loaded and the `callback` is called with the exports of the loaded `dependencies`.

 Example: